Eating More For Binge Eating Disorder

 Since I started losing weight, any notion of weight gain was a horrible idea and it always made me cringe.

 And every time I tried to bulk or gain muscle, I quickly backtracked to go back into weight loss mode.

-But I also hated how much strength I had lost given the difficulty I had in gaining it in the first place.
+But I also hated how much strength I had lost.
+Strength gains don’t come easy to me in the first place.

 It took me years to get to that and I really didn’t want to give that up.

 That was enough to convince me to very gradually start increasing my calories again.

 I was only going to do it as long as I was consistent with my training and my strength was continuing to increase.

 I started from a base of around 2000 and increased to 2200.
 A 10% increase in calories sounds like a big jump but I know based on my exercise and general activity levels that my maintenance calorie level is around 2200-2400 somewhere so I knew I had some wiggle room to play with.

 I got comfortable at 2200, then as I was making progress, I increased to 2400.